 Note: Before you upgrade a group, you can optionally publish any configuration changes from the master appliance to all group members.
 This can be performed as a separate scheduled task.
-You can also choose to publish a configuration to a group at any other time, see "" on page 66.
+You can also choose to publish a configuration to a group at any other time, see "Distributing a Master Configuration" on page 76.